France's win restores order to chaotic World Cup | CBC Sports

 Young stars shining bright

 I'm not a fan of individual awards in team sports, but I am a fan of Kylian Mbappé.
-Like Paul Pogba before him, Mbappé was the second Frenchman to scoop the Best Young Player prize in consecutive World Cups.
+Mbappé becomes the second Frenchman in a row to scoop the Best Young Player prize, after Paul Pogba in 2014.

 Now that's something to get excited about.